Aggregating Soft Labels from Crowd Annotations Improves Uncertainty Estimation Under Distribution Shift: Introduction

 \section{Introduction}

-One of the primary concerns in supervised machine learning is how to define, collect, and use labels as training data for a given task.
-There are a multitude of tradeoffs associated with this decision, including the cost, the number of labels to collect, the time to collect those labels, the accuracy of those labels with respect to the task under consideration, and how well those labels enable model generalization.
-These tradeoffs are made based on how the labels are collected (e.g. crowdsourcing, expert labeling, distant supervision) and how they are trained on in practice, for example as one-hot categorical labels (hard labeling) or as a distribution over possible classes (soft labeling).
+One of the first concerns in supervised machine learning is how to define, collect, and use labels as training data for a given task.
+There are many tradeoffs associated with this decision, including the cost, the number of labels to collect, the time to collect those labels, the source of those labels, the accuracy of those labels with respect to the task under consideration, and the quality of models that are trained on those labels with respect to performance on e.g. estimating predictive uncertainty.
+These tradeoffs arise based on decisions about how the labels are collected (e.g. crowdsourcing, expert labeling, distant supervision) and how they are trained on in practice, for example as one-hot categorical labels (hard labeling) or as a distribution (soft labeling).

-A large body of literature exists which examines all facets of this question~\cite{DBLP:journals/jair/UmaFHPPP21}.
-Recent work has investigated using \textit{soft-labels} i.e. a distribution over labels as opposed one-hot categorical labels for classification tasks as a method for improving both model accuracy and uncertainty estimation~\cite{DBLP:conf/iccv/PetersonBGR19,DBLP:conf/hcomp/UmaFHPPP20,DBLP:conf/naacl/FornaciariUPPHP21}.
-Here, models are trained to minimize the divergence between their predictive distribution and a distribution over labels obtained from crowd annotations~\cite{DBLP:conf/hcomp/UmaFHPPP20}.
-While this has been shown to improve model generalization for vision tasks~\cite{DBLP:conf/iccv/PetersonBGR19}, little work has systematically compared how different soft-labeling schemes affect out-of-distribution performance and uncertainty estimation in NLP.
-We seek to fill this gap in this work, providing an in-depth study into soft-labeling techniques for model generalization and uncertainty estimation across eight methods, 4 NLP tasks, and 7 datasets.
+A large body of literature examines all facets of this question~\cite{DBLP:journals/jair/UmaFHPPP21}, with much work suggesting that using soft-labels for classification tasks improves model accuracy and uncertainty estimation~\cite{DBLP:conf/iccv/PetersonBGR19,DBLP:conf/hcomp/UmaFHPPP20,DBLP:conf/naacl/FornaciariUPPHP21}.
+Here, models are trained to minimize a loss with respect to their predictive distribution and a distribution over labels obtained from crowd annotations~\cite{DBLP:conf/hcomp/UmaFHPPP20}.
+While this has been shown to improve model generalization to unseen domains for vision tasks in some cases~\cite{DBLP:conf/iccv/PetersonBGR19}, no work has systematically compared how different soft-labeling schemes affect performance under distribution shift, where proper uncertainty estimation is paramount for decision making.
+We seek to fill this gap, providing a broad study into soft-labeling techniques from crowd-annotation in the out-of-domain setting across 8 methods, 4 vision and language tasks, and 7 datasets.
+Here, out-of-domain includes both data sourced from different corpora for the same high level task, and annotations sourced from different populations.